-The best projectors you can buy in 2021, and how to choose one | Engadget
+The best projectors you can buy, plus how to choose one | Engadget

 The technology

-I ran through projector tech in our last guide, so for a deeper dive, take a look there.
-Here are the basics, though: Projectors generally use two types of technology, LCD and DLP.
+Here are the basics: Projectors generally use two types of technology, LCD and DLP.
 They’re fundamentally different systems, with their own advantages and drawbacks.

 The rise of ultra-short-throw projectors and brighter long-throw models, meanwhile, has been powered by falling prices in laser illumination technology.
 Lasers are a far better solution than lamps, because they’re brighter and last far longer — up to 30,000 hours instead of 6,000.
 That’s essentially a lifetime of use (about 10 years).